-REPORT REPORTING PRINCIPLES Disclosure • Our response 1-1 Accuracy We report our performance against our Society 2030 goals clearly, and transparently in our Annual Report .
-Please see pages 5-6, Further, we explain the methodologies for calculating performance against targets in the Reporting boundaries and methodologies section of this ESG Reporting Index.
+KLI OKI ING PRINCIPLES Disclosure Our response 1-1 Accuracy We report our performance against our Society 2030 goals clearly, and transparently in our Annual Report .
+Please see pages 13-14.
+Further, we explain the methodologies for calculating performance against targets in the Reporting boundaries and methodologies section of this ESG Reporting Index.
 1-2 Balance We report our performance with respect to stretching targets and GRI indicators, whether or not our performance has been strong.
 This provides a balanced and realistic view of our impacts, which we have defined by considering the views of multiple stakeholders.
-We aim to present information in a way that allows readers to assess trends in performance year on year.
+We aim to present information in a way that allows readers to assess trends in performance year-on-year.
 1-3 Clarity A high level view of our sustainability journey is available on our website with examples to bring our strategy to life.
 We identify and report on the most material issues in our Annual Report and have developed this ESG Reporting Index to provide readers a holistic view of our approach to sustainability as well as our responses to GRI Standards A guide on how to use this ESG Reporting Index is provided on page 4 of this report.
-1-4 Comparability We report our performance against external targets, respond to the GRI Standards, and this ESG Reporting Index to enable stakeholders to easily review our performance over time and find comparable information.
+1-4 Comparability We report our performance against external targets, respond to the GRI Standards, and publish ESG Reporting Index to enable stakeholders to easily review our performance over time and find comparable information.
 1-5 Completeness This report covers all material topics that are relevant to our organisation and details of the topics covered are included in the Reporting Boundaries and Methodologies section of this report.
-1-6 Sustainability context The wider context in which we operate is explained in our Annual Report .
+1-6 Sustainability Context The wider context in which we operate is explained in our Annual Report .
 It also presents our sustainability progress with respect to corporate performance and sustainable development issues, including the Society 2030 goals, we have adopted in India.
 Our Annual Report also presents how our material issues - that is, economic, environmental and social issues - relate to our long-term strategy, risks, opportunities and goals, including throughout our value chain.
-1-7 Timeliness Our ESG report will be published each year along with our Annual Report.
+1-7 Timeliness We publish our ESG Reporting Index on an annual basis in line with our financial reporting.